doobybooby/TicTakToe/getting_started.md

 * Display the board - displayBoard()

-* Ask user for the position of the board they want to change - positionChoice()
+* Ask user for the position of the board they want to change - userChoice()

 * Replace the old choice with the new user choice - replaceChoice()